 - Criminal background check (required if you receive an assignment).

 - Photo Identification and proof of social security number are required for a criminal background check to be performed (student visas are acceptable for international students).

 - Attend a general volunteer orientation (required if you receive an assignment).

 When Is Registration?

 New college volunteer registration happens on one designated day at the beginning of every semester.
-For more information about college volunteer registration, download summer semester PDF.
+For more information about college volunteer registration, download fall semester PDF.
 Details about the criminal background check and orientation will be given during registration.